emberjs/guides/source/localizable/models/customizing-serializers.md

 the payload that an adapter will send to the backend.

 A serializer has two main roles in Ember Data.
-First it is responsible for taking a response from an adapter and serializing it into the normalized JSON format that Ember Data understands.
+First, it is responsible for taking a response from an adapter and serializing it into the normalized JSON format that Ember Data understands.
-Secondly, it transforms snapshots of records into a payload the adapter will send to the server when creating, updating or deleting a record.
+Secondly, it transforms snapshots of records into a payload the adapter will send to the server when creating, updating, or deleting a record.

 #### Ember Data's Normalized JSON Format